• Share this on:

 Importer specifications

 You should pack basketry according to the importer’s instructions.
 They have their own specific requirements for packaging materials, filling boxes, palletisation and stowing containers.
-Always ask for the importer’s order specifications.
-These are part of the purchase order.
+Always ask for the importer’s order specifications, which are part of the purchase order.

 Proper packaging minimises the risk of damage caused by shocks.
-How an item is packaged for export depends on how easily it can be damaged.
-Packaging should make sure the items inside a cardboard box cannot damage each other.
+The way an item is packaged for export depends on how easily it can be damaged.
+Packaging should ensure that the items inside a cardboard box cannot damage each other.
 It should also prevent damage to the boxes when they are stacked inside the container.
-Packaging therefore usually consists of outer and inner cardboard boxes.
+Packaging usually consists of outer and inner cardboard boxes.
 The inner boxes are filled with protective materials like bubble wrap or paper.

 Dimensions and weight